Sanele-Zondo/Laptop-Data-Analysis-Categorization-and-Discount-System/README.md

 ### Solutions Implemented:
 - **Data Cleaning**: Advanced regex techniques were applied to extract and standardize data, ensuring consistency and filling missing values where possible.
-- **Model Tuning**: The model was improved by changing settings and making the input data (features) better, which helped the model make more accurate predictions.